zooniverse/Cellect/README.md

 ## Testing

-* You'll need a local Zookeeper server to run the specs (they will auto start / stop the server for you).
+* You'll need a local Redis server to run the specs.
-  * `brew install zookeeper`
-  * Note: this may require a Java Runtime (JRE) install, `brew cask install java`

 Run the specs with `rake`